PlanterApp/planter_blog/content/posts/guide-to-growing-gooseberries/index.md

 ### **What can you use Gooseberries in?**

-Gooseberries are much sweeter than Cape Gooseberries, however are still tart.
-As of such, they’re best to be used in jellies, sweet jams, and desserts such as pies.
+Gooseberries are much sweeter than Cape Gooseberries, however they are still tart.
+As such, they’re best to be used in jellies, sweet jams, and desserts such as pies.
 They can obviously also be eaten just as they are!
 Yellow and red Gooseberries are claimed to be a sweeter variety than the green, although all are good.

 Happy Gardening!